 I don’t give a flying nun about inheriting money when my parents eventually buy the farm.
 As far as I’m concerned, it’s their hard-earned dough.
-They should use every goddamn penny of it to enjoy their retirement and live comfortably until the day they die.
+They should use every blessed penny to enjoy their retirement and live comfortably until the day they die.

-A solid retirement plan for my parents will also allow me to focus on growing my own wealth so that when I get to the age where I’m allowed to be embarrassingly blunt in public, I won’t be dragging down the finances of my younger relatives.Read More
+A solid retirement plan for my parents will also allow me to focus on growing my own wealth.
+That way, when I get to the age where I’m allowed to be embarrassingly blunt in public, I won’t be dragging down the finances of my younger relatives.Read More